Even the hemlocks moan.

 One of the most powerful indictments of anti-Blackness is “(Black) Boy, Revisited,” a sweeping poem that makes of three distinct structures to comment on the long history of police murdering Black boys and men.
 The poem opens by describing how a Google search for “Tamir Rice” pulls up a series of entries about other Black boys and men killed by police.
 The poem then offers a parallel in which the speaker considers the same entries but, instead of those already murdered, each name is replaced with the authors.
 On the second page of the poem, Hughes shifts from a largely prose poem to a series of lines which arrange and rearrange a series of lines aligning boys with heaven.

 Ultimately, A Shiver in the Leaves resists a brief review.
-His use of the crow alone warrants deep, thorough exploration.
-Hughes thoughtfully explores his mental health, his complicated relationship with loved ones, and his evolving sense of companionship.
-He is equally adept at sharp, gut wrenching lines and subtle, quiet lines that linger in the mind for days.
-His poems are markedly philosophical without being preachy, deeply personal yet relatable and accessible.
-Fans of Hughes have long anticipated his debut, and he doesn’t disappoint.
-Instead, he has given us a collection that improves with each read, and that urges readers to return to it again and again.
+Their use of the crow alone warrants deep, thorough exploration.
+Hughes thoughtfully explores their mental health, their complicated relationship with loved ones, and their evolving sense of companionship.
+They are equally adept at sharp, gut wrenching lines and subtle, quiet lines that linger in the mind for days.
+Their poems are markedly philosophical without being preachy, deeply personal yet relatable and accessible.
+Fans of Hughes have long anticipated their debut, and they don’t disappoint.
+Instead, they have given us a collection that improves with each read, and that urges readers to return to it again and again.